cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Pickers.md

 Platform Defects:
 - Wheel style Pickers do not have sufficient text contrast for their non-selected options.
+- Wheel style Pickers do not support Large Content Viewer.

 ## Applicable WCAG Success Criteria
 - [1.3.1: Info and Relationships](https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships)